 What makes these so crazy easy is that no glue is required, and the width of the 1/2" clips are nearly identical in size to the standard width of a roll of washi tape (15mm), so you do not need to trim the sides.
 Even if there does happen to be a slight overage on the width, washi is so thin and pliable that you can just smooth it over the sides.

 1/2" wide clips require a washi piece about 3/4" in length (this may vary depending on which clips you buy, so do a couple of test strips before cutting a bunch.)
 Wrap it around the sides and top, making sure the edges are neat and straight, and presto!
 Couldn't be easier.

 Update tip #1: My original clips were the standard black ones, but I recommend going for colorful ones.
 They will make your washi patterns stand out beautifully.
 Washi is very transparent, and dark colors will mute the vibrancy.
-White, light and bright clips are the way to go.
+Choose white, light and bright clips.

 Update tip #2: I discovered a trick that makes the washi application much faster.
 For my first few batches of clips, I used a ruler and hand-cut the tape at the 3/4" mark.
 That worked fine, but sometimes the washi folded or ripped, the cut was at an angle, or the piece was just slightly too long or short.
 This slowed down the process, and I found that vexing.